Electric Vehicle Charging

 A network licence, authorisation or exemption for the operation of the EV charging infrastructure may also be required.

 To help identify and unpack some of the key regulatory issues that an EV charging service provider may encounter when navigating the national, as well as relevant state or territory based, energy regulations, this case study will explore a scenario where the Proponent establishes an EV fleet charging service for businesses with a growing EV fleet.
-The service will be offered across the National Electricity Market (NEM) (i.e. NSW, Victoria, South Australia, Queensland, Tasmania and the ACT) and the Northern Territory.
+The service will be offered across the National Electricity Market (NEM) (i.e. New South Wales, Victoria, South Australia, Queensland, Tasmania and the Australian Capital Territory) and the Northern Territory.

 For this scenario, the following information is provided: